Age Regression

 and roots of their spiritual and emotional connections.

-This type of regression can also be used as a specific therapy.
+However, the most important function of this type of regression – from the therapeutic point of view – is that it can also be used as a specific therapy.

 Sometimes people find themselves describing what seem to be past lives